-Multidisciplinary design practitioner, artist and educator Amy Leidtke is an engaged scholar with over 20 years of professional experience in research, participatory design, strategic and master planning, exhibit and product development and design, curriculum design and public speaking.
-She is an accomplished industrial designer and education consultant with a record of success combining the disciplines of strategic and master planning, ideation and design development, participatory design workshops, project management and inclusive professional design practice.
+Amy Leidtke, principal of Leidtke Design, is an accomplished industrial designer, artist and educator with a standing record of success combining the disciplines of research, strategic and master planning, ideation and design development, participatory design workshops, in an inclusive professional design practice.